 Providing outstanding customer service is one of MoDOT's core values and the responsibility of every employee in the organization.
 To actively seek feedback from customers, MoDOT uses a statewide call system and an enhanced online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
-The data provided in the graphs reflects how those surveyed customers rated their interaction with MoDOT.
+Comparing the fourth quarter of 2018 to the fourth quarter of 2019, the data provided in the graphs reflects how those surveyed customers rated their interaction with MoDOT.

-During the first quarter of 2020, compared to the first quarter of 2019, overall customer satisfaction decreased slightly from 82% to 81%.
-Politeness of response decreased slightly from 96% to 95%.
-Customers who were satisfied with the clarity of the response they received decreased slightly from 87% to 85%.
-Responsiveness remained the same at 87%.
+During the fourth quarter of 2019, compared to fourth quarter 2018, overall customer satisfaction increased from 78% to 81%.
+Politeness of response remained the same at 95%.
+Customers who were satisfied with the clarity of the response they received remained the same at 84%, but responsiveness decreased from 88% to 84%.